 In part 1 of this course, we will apply the concepts of biophilic design, detailed in Biophilic Design: A Truly Sustainable Solution, to prisons.
 We will explore the psychological impacts of conventional prison design and social structure on inmates and staff.
 We will discuss the opposing theories of Static and Dynamic Security and dive into the history of incarceration theory in the US.
 Finally, we’ll talk about current trends in US and European prisons and ask if there is a push for change.

-In part two of this course, we will explore, the scientific evidence supporting biophilic design in prisons, examine the results of several biophilic rehabilitation programs in the US and see examples two Nordic prisons that have implemented biophilic design strategies.
+In part two of this course, we will explore, the scientific evidence supporting biophilic design in prisons, examine the results of several biophilic rehabilitation programs in the US, and see examples of two Nordic prisons that have implemented biophilic design strategies.
 Finally, we will discuss why biophilic design in prisons is especially important right now.
+Enroll now!